mtholahan/unguided-capstone-project/README.md

 💡 Note on MusicBrainz ingestion:

-While the initial ingest of MusicBrainz .tsv files is currently manual, I treated it as a simulated batch data lake.
+While the initial ingest of .tsv files is currently manual, I treated it as a simulated batch data lake.
 The engineering focus was on normalizing the data, resolving entity joins, and enriching it with TMDb metadata through an automated, script-driven API pipeline.

 Future automation could include: